MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddVideoExtension.md

 - Campaigns and ad groups associated with video extensions should have at least two other below-snippet decorations, such as callout, structured snippet, filter link, dynamic callouts, dynamic structured snippet, etc. This allows for enough room within the ad to create space for the video extension thumbnail.
 - Pair your video extension with a campaign or ad group that has ad descriptions of less than 82 characters (a short ad description is necessary to make space for the thumbnail in the ad).
-- We don’t recommend using action, image, or call extensions with campaigns/ad groups associated with video extensions because the video competes with them for space.
+- We donâ€™t recommend using action, image, or call extensions with campaigns/ad groups associated with video extensions because the video competes with them for space.
-- Your video’s content and message should be distinct from the ad description and other extensions.
+- Your videoâ€™s content and message should be distinct from the ad description and other extensions.
 - The landing page of the video should allow users to act rather than only receive information about your offer.
 - We recommend using captions on your video.